List of hotel fires in the United States: Winecoff Hotel

 On December 7, 1946, a fire broke out in the Winecoff Hotel in Atlanta, Georgia, killing 119 people.
-As of 2021 it remained the worst hotel fire in United States history; it prompted many changes in building codes across the nation.
+As of 2021 it remained the deadliest hotel fire in United States history; it prompted many changes in building codes across the nation.

 The fire started in the 15-story building early in the morning, and engulfed all the floors of the hotel.
 The only route for people to escape was a single stairway; the building had no fire sprinklers, fire escapes, fire doors, or even an alarm bell.
 The fire spread throughout the building via the stairway.
 Caught unawares, many people were trapped on the upper floors, and most of the deaths were among people forced to jump.
 Atlanta fire fighters could reach only up to the eighth floor with ladders, and the nets they had spread could not hold many who jumped into them—holding capacity was limited to jumps from up to 70 ft—and many people died on the sidewalks behind the hotel.

 Guests at the hotel included teenagers attending a Tri-Y Youth Conference organized by the YMCA in the city, Christmas shoppers, and people in town to see the film Song of the South.
 Arnold Hardy, a 26-year-old graduate student at Georgia Tech, became the first amateur to win a Pulitzer Prize for Photography for his snapshot of a woman, later identified as survivor Daisy McCumber, in mid-air after jumping from the 11th floor of the hotel during the fire.
 McCumber, born in 1905, broke her back, pelvis and both legs, but survived.
 Over a ten-year period, she underwent seven surgeries and lost a leg, but still worked until retirement age and lived until 1992.
 A plaque was erected at the scene as a memorial to the dead and the survivors, and to the fire-fighters who, with limited resources, tackled the fire and its consequences.

 Due to its dark history, the rebuilt version of the hotel switched hands often until it was refurbished into the Ellis Hotel.
 The Ellis Hotel currently stands in the same spot in Peachtree as the Winecoff did.